SUCCESS-MURI/closed_loop_teaching_study/README.md

-# Closed Loop Teaching
+# Closed-loop Teaching Study

-## Installation
-- Install VS Code
-- Do the set-up instructions from https://code.visualstudio.com/docs/python/tutorial-flask starting with the Prerequisites and Create Project Environment sections
-- Select Interpretor to the `venv` and `Ctrl + Shift +` ` to open console within the env
+## Running the study locally
-- Install the following packages (if you get an error, try installing the following versions:
+- Install the following packages, preferably in an isolated environment like conda.
+If you get an error, try installing the specific version listed:

 ```
 - python 3.9
 - flask 2.0.3